11 min read

 }

-Now when you edit a school, you see a "Teachers" tab with a full table.
+Now when you edit a company, you see an "Employees" tab with a full table.
 Filter, search, and bulk delete right there.
-In StudyLab, this lets school admins manage teachers without leaving the school record.
+This lets admins manage related records without leaving the parent.

 use Filament\Actions\Action;